My Story - the professional is personal

 Two very different pregnancies, deliveries and babies, resulted in some great life experience.
 After Emma's birth, I re-started ICAN here.
 (International Cesarean Awareness Network) ICAN helped me process and heal so I could be a better doula.
 I found I loved teaching and enjoyed big groups.
 I spoke for a La Leche League conference and a midwifery conference.
 I began to move from doula work into postpartum work and I realized many moms had difficulty breastfeeding.
 Most of the parents I worked with admitted that the real work was going home from the hospital and learning a whole new life.

 I found a spot teaching at a local hospital and became a Certified Lactation Educator.
-(I just left the hospital after 15 years of teaching).
+Then my car seat certification and my American Heart CPR instructor.
 Three years of education, a mini masters with Jan Riordan and lots of experience later, I sat for my IBCLC exam in 2009.
-I resently resat the exam for my 10 year credentialling.

 I'm looking forward to working with you!